-Item Uncertainties Effect if Actual Results Differ from Assumptions Provisions (i) The Council has not made a provision for the settlement of claims for back pay arising from the Equal Pay initiative because no claims remain outstanding and all previous claims have been small in value.
-It is not certain that all valid claims have yet been received by the Council or that precedents set by other authorities in the settlement of claims will be applicable.
-In the event that any further cases arise, a provision would be required.
-However, the accounting Code of Practice requires that the impact upon service costs is only realised in the year in which settlement is made.
-Provisions (ii) The following provisions have been made as at 31 March 2014:- £000s Land Charges 140 Asbestos-related injury claims 150 Business Rates appeals 1,727 2,017 The Council carries a provision of £140,000 in its Balance Sheet to reflect the possibility that fees for land charges searches may be repayable.
+Item Uncertainties Effect if Actual Results Differ from Assumptions value as at 31 March 2015 • Provisions (ii) The following provisions have been made as at 31 March 2015:- £000s Land Charges 69 Business Rates appeals 2,817 2,886 The Council carries a provision of £69,000 in its Balance Sheet to reflect the possibility that fees for land charges searches may be repayable.
 National legal proceedings will shape precedents regarding the refund of fees, thus the full impact upon the Council remains uncertain.
-A further provision of £150,000 has been made for the potential impact of two asbestos-related injury claims made against the Council.
-A third provision of £1.727 million has been made in relation to the estimated impact of appeals for Business Rate valuations.
+A second provision of £2.817 million has been made in relation to the estimated impact of appeals for Business Rate valuations.
 The provisions made represent a contingency for potential future outcomes.
 As the outcomes become know or are resolved, any potential costs will be charged against the provisions made.
 Any remaining sums will eventually form a reversal of the provision and a transfer made to the General Fund/ HRA balances, as appropriate.
 In relation to the provision made in respect of Business Rates appeals, any variation will initially fall upon the Collection Fund, from where the provision has been made; the regulated mechanism of the Fund allocates the impact of variations between the billing authority (Harlow Council), precepting authorities (Essex County Council and Essex Fire Authority) and central government.
-Should the value of appeals actually settled vary by +/- 1% of the total RV this would represent a £1.1m change compared to the sum provided of which Harlow's share would be £0.4m.

-Item Uncertainties Effect if Actual Results Differ from Assumptions Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating, primarily, to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-Barnett Waddingham actuaries are engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net pension liability of changes in individual assumptions cannot be measured accurately.
+Should the value of appeals actually settled vary by +/- 1% of the total amount provided for there would be a £70,400 change in the sum provided of which Harlow's share would be £28,160.
+Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating, primarily, to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Barnett Waddingham actuaries are engaged to provide the Council with expert advice about the The effects on the net pension liability of changes in individual assumptions cannot be measured accurately.
 The assumptions interact in complex ways.
-During 2013/14, the pension fund actuaries advised that the net pensions' liability had decreased by £12.106million. £13.297million was related to actuarial re-measurement gain less other movements of £1.191million Arrears At 31 March 2014, the Council had made significant provisions for doubtful debts, amounting to £5.841million in total.
-Council tenant rent bad debt provision increased to £2.698million, providing substantial cover for non-payment of arrears.
-The Housing Welfare reforms may create more challenges for rent collection from 2014/15 onwards, although the current level of cover has been assessed as adequate at present.
-If the Council's collection rates were to deteriorate, an increase in the current provisions by 1% would require an extra provision of £58,000.
+During 2014/15, the pension fund actuaries advised that the net pensions' liability had increased by £13.686million. £12.924million was related to actuarial re-measurement loss plus other movements of £0.762million

+Item Uncertainties Effect if Actual Results Differ from Assumptions assumptions to be applied.
+Arrears At 31 March 2015, the Council had made significant provisions for doubtful debts, amounting to £6.443 million in total.
+Council tenant rent bad debt provision increased to £2.796 million, providing substantial cover for non-payment of arrears.
+The Housing Welfare reforms may create more challenges for rent collection from 2014-15 onwards, although the current level of cover has been assessed as adequate at present.
+If the Council's collection rates were to deteriorate, an increase in the current provisions by 1% would require an extra provision of £64,430.